owncloud/web/docs/getting-started.md

   - `options.feedbackLink.description` Provide any description you want to see as tooltip and as accessible description.
 Defaults to `Provide your feedback: We'd like to improve the web design and would be happy to hear your feedback.
 Thank you!
 Your ownCloud team.`
 - `options.sharingRecipientsPerPage` Sets the amount of users shown as recipients in the dropdown when sharing resources.
 Default amount is 200.
 - `options.sidebar.shares.showAllOnLoad` Sets the list of (link) shares list in the sidebar to be initially expanded (default is a collapsed state, only showing the first three shares).
 - `options.runningOnEos` Set this option to `true` if running on an [EOS storage backend](https://eos-web.web.cern.ch/eos-web/) to enable its specific features.
-Defaults to `false`, and we recommend to reach out to [the ownCloud web team](https://talk.owncloud.com/channel/web) if you're not CERN and thinking about enabling this feature flag.
+Defaults to `false`, and we recommend reaching out to [the ownCloud web team](https://talk.owncloud.com/channel/web) if you're not CERN and thinking about enabling this feature flag.
 - `options.cernFeatures` Enabling this will activate CERN-specific features.
 Defaults to `false`.
 - `options.hoverableQuickActions` Set this option to `true` to hide the quick actions (buttons appearing on file rows), and only show them when the user hovers the row with his mouse.
 Defaults to `false`.